- Our thoughts on Liberty Mutual

 Liberty Mutual vs. competitors: How does Liberty Mutual stack up?

-While we don’t have Liberty Mutual home insurance rates to compare to competitors, we can see how it fared in our 2025 best home insurance companies survey.
-Liberty Mutual scored well in all major categories.
+While we don’t have Liberty Mutual home insurance rates to compare to competitors, we can see how it fared in our 2026 best home insurance companies survey.
+Liberty Mutual earned top marks for ease of service in our annual survey.

 What do people ask about Liberty Mutual?